qzq92/LinkedinScraper/README.md

 conda env create -f environment.yml
 ```

-Upon installation and environment exectuion, do run the following command
+Upon installation and environment exectuion, do run the following command to spin up the flask app, which is then accessible via http://localhost:5000 by default.

 ```
 python <Path to project repo>/app.py